Over the Hedge: Theatrical

 Over the Hedge had an original release date of November 2005; however, in December 2004, the date was changed to May 2006.
-The film was originally to be distributed by DreamWorks Animation's former parent company DreamWorks SKG (whom distributed DWA's films from 1998 to 2005).
-In late 2005, distributor Paramount Pictures' parent company Viacom purchased DreamWorks Pictures, which lead DWA to terminate its distribution contact with its former parent and sign a seven-year distribution deal with Paramount in early 2006 (The latter would later obtain distribution rights to the DWA films that were released by DreamWorks SKG from 1998-2005 until 2014 when DWA acquired Paramount's distribution rights to the pre-2012 library, and the distribution rights were transferred to 20th Century Fox, DWA's distribution partner from 2013 to 2017, after the end of their distribution deal with Paramount in 2012, the distribution rights were transferred again to Universal Pictures in 2018, after its parent company NBCUniversal purchased DreamWorks Animation in 2016 and after the end of their distribution deal with 20th Century Fox in 2017), and thus, Over the Hedge became DreamWorks Animation's first film to be distributed under this deal.
+The film was originally to be distributed by DreamWorks Animation's former parent company DreamWorks SKG (who distributed DWA's films from 1998 to 2005).
+In late 2005, distributor Paramount Pictures' parent company Viacom purchased DreamWorks Pictures, which led DWA to terminate its distribution contact with its former parent and sign a seven-year distribution deal with Paramount in early 2006 (the latter would later obtain distribution rights to the DWA films that were released by DreamWorks SKG from 1998–2005 until 2014 when DWA acquired Paramount's distribution rights to the pre-2012 library, and the distribution rights were transferred to 20th Century Fox, DWA's distribution partner from 2013 to 2017, after the end of their distribution deal with Paramount in 2012, the distribution rights were transferred again to Universal Pictures in 2018, after its parent company NBCUniversal purchased DreamWorks Animation in 2016 and after the end of their distribution deal with 20th Century Fox in 2017), and thus, Over the Hedge became DreamWorks Animation's first film to be distributed under this deal.

 The film was screened as a "work-in-progress" on April 29, 2006, at the Indianapolis International Film Festival, and premiered on April 30 in Los Angeles.
 Nolte, Willis, Lavigne, Shandling, Sykes, O'Hara and Steve Carell attended the premiere.

-The film was theatrically released in the United States on May 19, 2006 by Paramount Pictures.
+It was theatrically released in the United States on May 19, 2006 by Paramount Pictures.
 In select theaters, it was accompanied by the short film First Flight.
 The film was also screened out of competition on May 21, 2006, at the Cannes Film Festival.